Here below is a bio that one of my publishers prepared:

 “In April 2013, at the annual European Cetacean Society conference, held in Portugal, Erich was given the society’s annual Mandy McMath Conservation Award for contributions to conservation.

-“Erich is currently Senior Research Fellow with WDC, Whale and Dolphin Conservation in the UK, and Head of WDC’s Global Campaign for Marine Protected Areas.
-For the past decade, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
+“Erich is currently Research Fellow with WDC, Whale and Dolphin Conservation in the UK, and Head of WDC’s Healthy Seas programme.
+He also co-chairs the IUCN Marine Mammal Protected Areas Task Force which has pioneered the development, identification and implementation of “Important Marine Mammal Areas (IMMAs)”.
+For the past 20 years, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
 The Far East Russia Orca Project (FEROP) has won the prestigious Klüh Prize for Innovation in Science ($10,000 prize) from Germany.
 In 2007 Erich began working with the nonprofit marinebio.org site as director of Marine Mammals.
-In 2008-09, he co-chaired the program committee and was a member of the steering committee for the first ever conference on marine mammal protected areas (www.icmmpa.org), held in Hawaii.
-After helping to organize the second conference in Martinique in November 2011 and editing the proceedings, he is currently helping to plan a third conference in Australia for 2014.
+In 2008-16, he co-chaired the program committee and was a member of the steering committee for four conferences on marine mammal protected areas (www.icmmpa.org), held in Hawaii, Martinique, Adelaide and Messinia, Greece.

 “In December 2010 he helped organize the program and was keynote speaker at the United Nations University in Tokyo, Japan, for the ‘New Tales about Whales in Science, Society and Art’ Symposium and the Global Whale Watching Conference.
 In tandem with these events, he helped produce a successful art gallery exposition — sponsored by philanthropist Peter Hall for The Beautiful Whale Project — that brought US photographer Bryant Austin’s life-size whale photographs to Japan for the first time and featured the animations of Japanese artist Haruyoshi Kawai.

 “Erich’s magazine and newspaper credits include: National Geographic, New Scientist, Canadian Geographic, The Sunday Times (London), The Guardian, The New York Times, Defenders, International Wildlife. he has 15 magazine and book awards including the Outstanding Book of the Year Award from the American Society of Journalists & Authors, Inc., in New York (2002).
 Three of his adult nonfiction books, The Earth Dwellers, Insect Lives, and Orca: The Whale Called Killer have been optioned for films.
-His books for children include Weird Sea Creatures (June 2013), Whale Rescue, Meeting the Whales and Riding with the Dolphins (all published by Firefly Books) and Extinction A-Z. His first book, Orca: The Whale Called Killer is still in print after 30 years in Japanese and English and will soon be available in an ebook edition.
-His other books have been translated into Chinese, German, Danish, Spanish, French, Italian, Dutch and other languages.
+His books for children include Weird Sea Creatures, Whale Rescue, Meeting the Whales and Riding with the Dolphins (all published by Firefly Books) and Extinction A-Z. His first book, Orca: The Whale Called Killer was in print for 30 years before 2019 when it was reissued in an expanded, updated version.
+In 2017, he produced the well reviewed Encyclopedia of Whales, Dolphins and Porpoises and, in 2020, Strange Sea Creatures.
+His various books have been translated into Chinese, Japanese, German, Danish, Spanish, French, Italian, Dutch and other languages.

 “Erich is a charter member of the Society for Marine Mammalogy, as well as a long-time member of the European Cetacean Society, the Writers’ Guild, the American Society of Journalists & Authors and the Society of Authors.
-In 2006, he was invited to join the IUCN Species Survival Commission’s Cetacean Specialist Group, and in 2011, the IUCN World Commission on Protected Areas.
-In 2013 he became co-chair of the newly formed IUCN Marine Mammal Protected Areas Task Force.”
+In 2006, he was invited to join the IUCN Species Survival Commission’s Cetacean Specialist Group, and in 2011, the IUCN World Commission on Protected Areas.”